Day in the Life of LI's beer-plus-bicycle tour

 Most Popular

-Every Saturday, two or three times a day, he hoists himself up onto a huge bicycle and leads lively Long Islanders to the bars and breweries of Riverhead.
+Every Saturday, two or three times a day, he hoists himself up onto a huge cycle and leads lively Long Islanders to the bars and breweries of Riverhead.

 The twist?
-Getting to each place requires pedaling a bicycle built for 14.
+Getting to each place requires pedaling a cycle built for 14 riders.

 The tours are held from April through November, rain or shine, but McGill noted, “There’s no snow tires on the thing!
 We can’t go that far.
 But, it’s always beer-drinking weather.”

 McGill, 37, has been a driver for Brew Crew Cycles for two seasons.
-When he's not leading tours, he works full-time as a social worker.
-As he boarded his bicycle for a tour last month, he went over the rules of the road with the passengers: a gaggle of excited cousins from different parts of Long Island and Pennsylvania sporting matching "Cousins Drinking Squad" T-shirts, and a married couple celebrating a birthday.
+When he's not leading tours, he works full time as a social worker.
+As he boarded his cycle for a tour last month, he went over the rules of the road with the passengers: a gaggle of excited cousins from different parts of Long Island and Pennsylvania sporting matching "Cousins Drinking Squad" T-shirts, and a married couple celebrating a birthday.

 “I want to let them enjoy themselves,” said McGill, a resident of Center Moriches.
 “I don’t want to be pestering.
 If they’re friendly and they’re inviting me to talk to them, that’s great too, but they’re here to enjoy the experience with one another, and I’m just here to orchestrate it and make sure it all goes well.”

-McGill then sat down on the bicycle as the wind picked up, and remembered a day with similar weather last year where he found himself running up and down the streets of Riverhead.
+McGill then sat down on the cycle as the wind picked up, and remembered a day with similar weather last year where he found himself running up and down the streets of Riverhead.

 “I was doing a tour and we were actually coming down Pulaski Street, headed over to Long Ireland, and a young lady had in her back pocket -- don’t ask me why -- $700 in $20 bills,” he remembered with a laugh.
 “It flew out of her back pocket as we were going down the road, and she didn’t realize it until we got here.”

-Note: Editor's Note: On June 21, Newsday staff spent the day chronicling "A Day in the Life of Long Island" through photos, videos and social media posts.
-As a follow-up to the project, we are spending the day with people all over Long Island to learn about the responsibilities, experiences and challenges that come with an average day.
-If you'd like us to check out what your day on Long Island is like, email rachel.weiss@newsday.com.